okta-awscli/okta-awscli/README.md

 Example:
 `okta-awscli --profile my-aws-account iam list-users`

+If no awscli commands are provided, then okta-awscli will simply output STS credentials to your credentials file, or console, depending on how `--profile` is set.

 Optional flags:
+- `--profile` Sets your temporary credentials to a profile in `.aws/credentials`.
+If omitted, credentials will output to console.
+- `--force` Ignores result of STS credentials validation and gets new credentials from AWS.
+Used in conjuction with `--profile`.
 - `--verbose` Verbose output.
 Useful for debugging.
 - `--okta_profile` Use a Okta profile, other than `default` in `.okta-aws`.
 Useful for multiple Okta tenants.

 ## To-do:
 - [x] Add checking for validity of existing STS credentials.
 - [x] Add "wrapper" functionality, so awscli commands can be passed through.
-- [ ] Add flag to support output of STS credentials to env variables.
+- [x] Add flag to support output of STS credentials to console.
-- [ ] Add flag to force new credentials if STS creds are still valid / skip check.
+- [x] Add flag to force new credentials if STS creds are still valid / skip check.
-- [ ] Add flag for creds output only / disable wrapper pass-through.
+- [x] Add flag for creds output only / disable wrapper pass-through.
 - [ ] Support username and password as command line args.